crashy102/nettspendgames/README.md

 feel free to nab these<br>
 my school doesn't block github.io<br>
 if yours does then find a provider that isn't blocked and reupload them there<br>
-ALSO FEEL FREE TO USE THE RUFFLE SOURCE IF RUFFLE'S SITE IS BLOCKED FOR YOU

 >[!WARNING]
 >THE SITE DOESN'T HAVE NAVIGATION, WE JUST USE GOOGLE SITES<br>